J-Schoepplenberg/zero-packet/README.md

 # zero-packet

-Super simple, highly efficient Rust library that builds and parses network packets in-place with zero overhead.
+Super simple library to efficiently build and parse network packets in-place with zero overhead.

 No async, no allocations, no dependencies, no macros, no std, no unsafe.
 It simply cannot be easier.